Topology of irregular isomonodromy times on a fixed pointed curve: Type A

 where $\wt{J}_1 \sse J_1$ is a set of representatives of leaves---of all possible ranks.
 The result follows from Prop.~\ref{prop:kernel_stabiliser_type_A}.

 Now let $p \geq 2$.
-By the induction hypothesis the bases of the wreath products in~\eqref{eq:recursive_stabiliser_type_A} are the setwise stabilisers of the deformation space of the ``sub-irregular types'' obtained by focusing on each eigenspaces of the leading coefficient.
-In addition to that we are then permuting isomorphic maximal proper subtrees, i.e. eigenspaces of the leading coefficient whose nested decomposition (into eigenspaces for the subleading coefficients) plays a symmetric role: this yields the whole of $\Stab_{W_\mf g}(\bm U)$, as any other permutation of the eigenvalues of the leading coefficient moves the irregular type out of the space of admissible deformations.
+By the induction hypothesis, the bases of the wreath products in~\eqref{eq:recursive_stabiliser_type_A} are the setwise stabilisers of the deformation space of the `sub-irregular types' corresponding to the eigenspaces of the leading coefficient.
+In addition to that, we are then permuting isomorphic maximal proper subtrees, i.e. eigenspaces of the leading coefficient whose nested decomposition (into eigenspaces for the subleading coefficients) plays a symmetric role: this yields the whole of $\Stab_{W_\mf g}(\bm U)$, as any other permutation of the eigenvalues of the leading coefficient moves the irregular type out of the space of admissible deformations.

 The second item is a straightforward extension from the unranked case, and can also be proven recursively on $p \geq 1$.
 If $p = 1$ an automorphism is the data a permutation of the leaves which matches up ranks.
 Hence in this case

 using the above notation.
 (Note $\on S_{n(i)} \sse \on S_{J_1}$ is naturally identified with the symmetric group of rank-$r(i)$ leaves.)